-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 2 Tablespoons milk

-- 1 ½ cups mini marshmallows 72g
+- 1 ½ cups (72 g) mini marshmallows

 - Gradually, on low speed, add flour mixture to peanut butter mixture, pausing occasionally to scrape down sides of bowl.

-- Add milk and stir until combined.
+- Add milk and stir until combined.2 Tablespoons milk

 - Spread batter into prepared ban and bake on 350F (175C) for 25-28 minutes (toothpick inserted in center should come back mostly clean with only a few crumbs)